TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 The Nuke Deep Learning (DL) installation can be divided into compiling the DLClient Nuke node and installing the DLServer using Docker.

 **Requirements:**
-- NVIDIA GPU, Linux with Nuke installed (XXX Nuke11.3v1 required or other version fine as well?)
+- NVIDIA GPU, Linux with Nuke installed
 - Protobuf
 - Docker

-## Installing the Client
+## Installing the client

 ### Install Protobuf